holochain/holochain-rust/doc/holochain_101/src/json_string.md

 - Swapping to a different serializer in serde is not just a matter of passing config to serde
-  - we'd have to centralise/`match` everywhere and swap out `serde_json` for analogies in each other format we'd want to use
+  - we'd have to centralise/`match` everywhere and swap out `serde_json` for analogous crates in each other format we'd want to use
   - even using a `SerialString` instead of `JsonString` (see below) would not clear out every implementation without a lot of work
 - Serde is already quite heavy in compilation/WASM files so we don't want to bloat that more with edge-case serialization needs
+  - every new format is a new crate
 - We don't (yet) have any use-cases showing that JSON is a problem/bottleneck
 - Adding more serialization options would exacerbate non-idiomatic container and HDK data structure mapping issues (see above)